mesg-foundation/engine/docs/api/service.md

 It is to be consumed only by MESG Services.
 It provides all necessary functions that MESG Services need in order to interact with MESG Core.

+This API is only accessible through [gRPC](https://grpc.io/).

 Applications must not use this API, but rather use the [Core API](./core.md).

+The source file of this API is hosted on [GitHub](https://github.com/mesg-foundation/core/blob/master/api/service/api.proto).

 [[toc]]